-Bosse Larsson is a Swedish teacher, trainer and concept developer.
-He has extensive experience developing creative thinking and learning with primary and secondary students, and is a sought-after keynote speaker and workshop leader.
+I'm a Swedish teacher, author, trainer and concept developer.
+I have throughout the years developed extensive experience developing creative thinking and learning with primary and secondary students.

-He graduated from the university in 1985 and went on to work as a teacher, senior leader and then mentor for trainee teachers.
-In 2000, he began to specialise in supporting secondary school dropouts and students with special educational needs.
+I graduated from the university in 1985 and went on to work as a teacher, senior leader and then mentor for trainee teachers.
+In 2000, I began to specialise in supporting secondary school dropouts and students with special educational needs.

-Bosse has given presentations, keynotes and led workshops both nationally and internationally, and has worked with staff training from pre-school to further education.
-The main themes of his work focus on creativity, future skills, thinking habits, thinking tools, Dweck’s mindset, motivation and feedback.
+I´m a sought-after keynote speaker and workshop leader and I have given presentations, keynotes and led workshops both nationally and in the other Scandinavian countries (Norway, Denmark and Finland) as well as internationally (Wellington - New Zealand, Kuala Lumpur - Malaysia, Bilbao - Spain, Toronto - Canada).
+I have worked with staff training from pre-school to further education.
+The main themes of my work focus on creativity, future skills, thinking habits, thinking tools, Dweck’s mindset, motivation and feedback.
 Key titles include ”Learning to Learn” and ”Thinking about thinking.”

 Twitter: "Showed that TEDx last week already. :) Much enjoyed by our staff." " I am showing your TEDx talk to staff tomorrow!
 Should be a great dialogue starter!